+Added the word “that” line 111

 This could be related to the lack of a good study using Drosophila, as obviously one reason for this lack may simply be that people chose not to attempt a test, because of the small chromosome numbers in these species.
 In Drosophila, fusions involving autosomes can be detected cytogically, and have been described (unlike many other taxa) so the genus might seem to be good for asking the question posed here, but the analysis in this ms is discouraging.
 It might be good to say explicitly in the introduction section that testing whether the proportion of fusions involving sex chromosomes is unexpectedly high, which might suggest selection favoring such fusions, requires a quantitative null model that takes account of the chromosome number and sex chromosome system (NOT accounts for, which means “explains).

 Addressed in response to comment XX.XX

+Changed accounts for to takes account of line 120

 However, the exercise is a purely probabilistic calculation, and seems to ignore biological context.
 One place in the ms where this may cause misunderstanding is in discussing “XXY systems (see below).
 Another instance is that the ms does not mention differences such as whether crossovers occur only in one sex, or both.
 This has very important consequences for whether any sexually antagonistic polymorphism on the autosome involved becomes completely associated with one sex.
 In species where males don’t have crossovers, both X-A and Y-A fusions lead to the former autosome becoming co-inherited along with the Y, which means that it will not recombine, allowing complete association with maleness.
 In species where males recombine, such an autosomal polymorphism might become Y-linked, but this seems most likely to happen if it is close to the fusion point, and the fusion is with the Y, not the X (because the rearrangement could inhibit chromosome pairing in this region.